Black3942/Cinema-App/README.md

 2. Install [Apache Tomcat](https://tomcat.apache.org/download-90.cgi)® version 9.0.54 or latest on your computer as a web server.

-3. You need is relational database like MySQL or PostgreSQL.
-If you wanna connect my project to your database:
+3. You need is relational database like MySQL or PostgreSQL:

 ```java
 #Database properties